DeleteBadReviews

 Key Takeaways

-• Gemini 3 AI now analyzes all reports: a simple request without technical argumentation is rejected in 3 seconds.
+• Gemini 3 AI now analyzes every report: a simple request without structured argumentation is rejected within seconds.

 Introduction: Why a Single Review Can Destroy Your Reputation

-Receiving an unfair, false, or defamatory Google review is a reality for 73% of French businesses.
-According to a Hubspot 2025 study, 82% of consumers read online reviews before visiting an establishment.
+Receiving an unfair, false, or defamatory Google review is a common reality for businesses.
+According to BrightLocal research, 82% of consumers read online reviews before visiting an establishment.
 Even more alarming: a single 1-star review can lead to a 9% decrease in revenue.

 -9%